jamescasipong/hrconnectbackend/README.md

 ## Overview

-The HRConnect API provides a robust system to manage employee data, attendance, payroll, leave applications, and more.
-This API is built using C# and MongoDB for the backend database management.
-The core object model revolves around employees, departments, supervisors, and various HR-related activities.
+HRConnect API is a backend system built with ASP.NET Controller and SQL Server to manage employee data, attendance, payroll, leave applications, overtime, and more.
+This API provides essential functionalities for HR departments to streamline employee management processes and ensure smooth operations in organizations of any size.

-This README provides an overview of the `Employee` model in the HRConnect API, explaining its structure, relationships, and usage.

 ---